PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 Navigate to the "Upload Files" page and upload three expression files and the annotation file.
 Once uploaded you can drag and drop the exppression files to put them in the desired order (to be viewed on the time-series slider).

-The user will have to specify the number of pathways to be displayed (11 in this case), whether the dataset contains time series data or not (in our case it contains a time-series) and whether it is from an organism /plant (plant in our case).
+The user will have to specify the number of pathways to be displayed (11 in this case), whether the dataset contains time series data or not (in our case it contains a time series) and whether it is from an organism /plant (plant in our case).
 After completing the selections, the user can click the “Process” button to begin data integration and analysis.

 ### Step 2: Visualising Pathways
 Once processed, a list of pathways is displayed in the sidebar.
 Selecting a pathway (e.g., “Glycolysis / Gluconeogenesis”) opens an interactive visualisation, which shows expression changes with colour-coded enzymes, compounds (grey circle) and linked pathways (blue rectangles).